noma4i/pivotal_miner/README.md

 * Mapping between Pivotal Tracker and Redmine attributes can be configured
 * Change priority in Redmine with tags from Pivotal Story
 * Assign Milestone with tags
-* Map Redmine Users to Pivotal
+* Map Redmine Users to Pivotal manual or with email automatcher

 ## Setup
 ### Installation